oxidecomputer/humility/README.md

 ### `humility host`
 `humility host` pretty-prints host state, which is sent to the SP over IPCC.

-It is only functional on a Gimlet SP image.
+It is only functional on a Gimlet or Cosmo SP image.

 #### `humility host last-panic`
 Pretty prints the value of `LAST_HOST_PANIC`